ZECmate/swing.myzcash.org/README.md

-# swing.myzcash.org
+# swing.zecmate.com
-Website is dedicated to Zcash Swing Wallet.
+Website is dedicated to ZECmate Swing Wallet a full node GUI wallet for Zcash.